What It’s Like To Travel In Germany During COVID-19 – Estimated reading time: 17 minutes

 Aside from a truckload of toilet paper, what are some helpful resources for travelling Germany during COVID-19?

-2) For the latest COVID-19 developments in Germany, including risk assessment and number of cases across the country, see the Robert Koch Institute website.
+2) As the situation with corona and related restrictions changes so often, it’s important to stay on top of things when planning your travel in Germany.
+For the latest COVID-19 developments in Germany, including risk assessment and number of cases across the country, see the Robert Koch Institute website.
+Note, this information is also now available in the Corona Warn App, as are the country’s overall virus statistics.

 3) Visit Germany’s official government website for even more information.

-4) Note that COVID-19 regulations can vary by state.
-Check out the relevant state website for more up to date details.
+4) Just to make planning your travel in Germany even more complicated, know that COVID-19 regulations can vary by state.
+Check out the relevant state website for up to date details.

-5) Because of the pandemic, things can change fast.
-Make sure you get good travel insurance that will cover costs should you face a cancelled flight or whatnot.
+5) Make sure you get good travel insurance that will cover costs should you face a cancelled flight or whatnot.

 What do you think about my story of what it’s like to travel Germany during COVID-19?
 Have you travelled the country and what has your experience been like?
 Are you still hesitant to travel right now?
 We’d love to hear your stories in the comments below.